-Classic Italian Margherita Sauce is a simply delicious classic Italian sauce made with fresh tomatoes, basil, garlic, flat-leaf parsley, and olive oil.
+Margherita Sauce is a simply delicious Italian sauce made with fresh tomatoes, basil, garlic, flat-leaf parsley, and olive oil.

 This is the BEST Margherita sauce you will ever have.
-The flavors are so fresh and delicious and you can put it on pasta, pizza, or serve it with toasted bread and cheese and you will love it each and every way.
+The flavors are so fresh and delicious and you can put it on pasta, homemade margherita pizza, or serve it with toasted bread and cheese.

 Margherita sauce is a classic Italian tomato sauce made with fresh ingredients and this recipe is, by far, the most amazing I’ve ever had.
-I was given this recipe by my sister-in-law Deanna.
+I was given this recipe by my friend Deanna.
 Her mom, Roz, was at a local Italian restaurant and they served this sauce, she loved it so much that she had to make her own.
 So she evaluated the ingredients, wrote them down, and now we have the recipe!

 The first time I made this my husband commented that I needed to stress to you how incredibly good it is.
 If I could give you a sample through the screen I would, so trust me when I say it is the BEST sauce you will ever have.
-Since getting the recipe we make it on repeat and use it for so many things – pasta, pizza, and bruschetta are just a few.
+Since getting the recipe we make it on repeat.

 Classic Margherita Sauce Made From Scratch